 Logistics software development is a crucial part of supply chain optimization in a world where deliveries happen every second.
+Companies must incorporate improvements quickly.
+Otherwise, little mistakes accumulate with disappointing results for both their customers and the companies themselves.

 For instance, a third of businesses have sold items out of stock, resulting in delayed deliveries and lost customers.
 25% of those customers who did not receive their order on time reported they would walk away and never return.